Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Introduction

 where $ x_i \in \rr^3$ and $v_N(x) = N^{3\beta}v(N^\beta x)$.
 In particular, we work exclusively in the setting of repulsive interaction.

-One of the main interests of this paper is to study the effective dynamics describing the evolution of the above many-body system and provide a quantitative method for tracking the evolution of the many-body quantum system in state space.
-Unfortunately, the problem of tracking the exact dynamics of Bosonic systems in state space with arbitrary initial condition, at least to the author's knowledge, is still not tractable with the current available tools.
-Nevertheless, if we restrict ourselves to a class of initial conditions, which we will make precise later, we are able to obtain some positive results in the direction of understanding the exact evolution in state space via studying some effective dynamics of the system.
+The two main goals of this paper are to study of the global-in-time behavior of quantum fluctuations about the mean-field dynamics of \eqref{Linear-Schrodinger} and provide a quantitative method for effectively tracking the evolution of the many-body quantum system in state space.
+Unfortunately, the problem of tracking the exact dynamics of Bosonic systems in state space with arbitrary initial data is still not tractable with the current available tools.
+See \cite{LGS} for a in-depth overview of the physics of ultracold Bose gas.
+Nevertheless, if we restrict ourselves to a special class of initial data, such as coherent states or, more generally, squeezed states, we are able to obtain some positive results in the direction of understanding the exact evolution of the many-body quantum system in state space by means of studying its effective dynamics.

+Another interesting question that one could study is the range of the short-range scaling parameter $\beta$ associated with the interaction potential $v_N$, which was first introduced in \cite{ESY2} as a way to model the different length scales in the problem.
+More precisely, we adopt the convention of setting the scale of the system to order one so that the density $\rho$ of the system is of order $N$.
+Then the interaction potential $v_N$ has two length scales: the range of $v_N$ and the scattering length of $v_N$, denoted by $r_N$ and $a_N$, respectively.
+Here, we see that $r_N\sim \mathcal{O}(N^{-\beta})$ and $a_N\sim \mathcal{O}(N^{-1})$.
+When $\beta \in (0, 1)$, we are in the situation where $a_N\ll r_N\ll 1$.
+Then the effective interaction potential of $v_N$ is given by $(\int v)\rho$ where $\int v$ is the Born approximation of the two-body scattering process.
+However, when $\beta =1$, also known as the Gross-Pitaevskii regime, we have $r_N\sim a_N$.
+Then the effective two-body scattering is just the full two-body scattering process that means the effective potential is given by $8\pi \rho a_N \sim \mathcal{O}(1)$.
+See appendices of \cite{ESY2, Lieb} for more detail.